-Arc on the Gulf, Inc., serves as the primary provider of paratransit transportation services for the public and transportation disadvantaged in Franklin County.
-The agency provides door-to-door transportation services to all transportation disadvantaged sponsored and non-sponsored persons.
+Arc on the Gulf, Inc., serves as the primary provider of paratransit transportation services for the public and transportation disadvantaged in Gulf County.
+As such, the agency provides door-to-door transportation services to all transportation disadvantaged sponsored and non-sponsored persons.
 Passengers include the elderly, low income, developmentally disabled, physically or mentally impaired, children from the age of six months, and non-sponsored customers of all ages.